GoLearnToCode/kiei925-spring17/workbook/home_page.md

 ```

 Try refreshing your browser.
 You should see "Hello, World!".
 If not, _read the error message as best you can_ and review the steps above.

-### Option 2: Adopt an Existing Resource

-This is the easiest option, if you have already have a resource you can repurpose.
-All you need is to draw the route.
-Suppose you want to use your product listing page as your home page.
-In `config/routes.rb`, add this:

-`root 'products#index'`

-and you're done!